GunarsK-portfolio/infrastructure/terraform/README.md

 ### CI/CD

 GitHub Actions workflows in infrastructure repo:

 - `terraform-plan.yml`: runs on PR, validates configuration
-- `terraform-apply.yml`: runs on tags (v*), applies infrastructure changes
+- `terraform-apply.yml`: runs on tags (v*), applies changes

-Application deployments handled in separate repos (public-web, admin-web, auth-service, etc.) with their own workflows that build images, push to ECR, and trigger App Runner deployments.
+Application deployments handled in separate repos with their own workflows that build images, push to ECR, and trigger App Runner deployments.

 Uses OIDC authentication (no long-lived credentials).